Stuycs-K/finalprojectapcs-3-jiang-jerry-cheng-matthew/DEVLOG-Jerry.md

 Draw is based on frameCount and only redraws the board every 15 frames for now

 Added mouseClicked() in Game, currently changes currentPiece to a new random piece, implement this feature in applyGravity in the future.

+### 2025-05-30 - Moving current Piece (45 minutes)
+Added moveLeft in Piece, checks for out of bounds, moves every tile in Piece left, called when letter a is pressed

+Added moveRight in Piece, checks for out of bounds, moves every tile in Piece right, called when letter d is pressed

+Changed applyGravity so that when currentpiece snaps on, it reassigns currentpiece